 “When I first came to America, it was really difficult for me to communicate with others,” said Yifeng, a computer science major from China.
 “After studying at UOP International for a semester, my English, communication, and writing skills improved a lot.”

-Students of the program can choose between two tracks—an eight-week option or the sixteen-week CEA-accredited program.
-The eight-week program has two course levels—upper and lower—and was created for students joining mid-semester.
+Students of the program can choose between two tracks — an eight-week option or the 16-week CEA-accredited program.
+The eight-week program has two course levels — upper and lower — and was created for students joining mid-semester.
 Through classroom and on-campus experiential learning activities, students focus on:

 Reading and writing